-If you have any general queries about the course or any other administrative matters, the first point of contact is Mel Young, the NTEC Senior Administrator, or Jo Chesters, the NTEC Administrative Assistant.
+For all general queries about the course or any administrative matters, the first point of contact is Mel McLoughlin, Acting Manager of the Nuclear Programmes Office, or Jo Chesters, the Nuclear Programmes Administrator.
 They will either reply directly to you or forward the question to an appropriate person.

 A confidential file on each student is maintained in the course administration office and is available to the student for inspection.
-Each student will be asked to sign a letter at the beginning of the course authorising the University to send the course marks to the student's sponsor.
+Part time student will be asked to sign a letter at the beginning of the course authorising the University to send the course marks to the student's sponsor.
 This will normally be the student's company manager.

-Student Office
+Student Office / NTEC Suite

-Desk space and access to computers and printer are provided in the NTEC Suite on the second floor of the Schuster Building.
+Desk space and access to computers and printer are provided in the NTEC Suite on the third floor of the Schuster Building.
 The area should be respected as a work environment.
-Tea, coffee and water are provided in the common room area.
+Tea, coffee and water are provided free of charge.